MaT1g3R/Halp/deliverables/Artifacts/API.md

 ## Authentication

-User authentication is done via HTTP basic auth
+User authentication is done via HTTP basic auth.

 To make an authenticated request, join the user name and password with a colon (:), then base64 encode the resulting string.
 Prepend the resulting